Ross Stewart (footballer, born 1995): Queen of the South (loan)

 On 23 January 2020, Stewart was loaned out to Dumfries club Queen of the South until 31 May 2020.
 On 8 February, Stewart faced two penalties against Bob McHugh in the Doonhamers league match at Cappielow versus Greenock Morton in a 2–2 draw, conceding the first in the 59th minute, then saving the second in the 67th minute.

 Hearts (loan)

 On 13 August 2020, Stewart signed a six-month loan deal with Heart of Midlothian until January 2021.
 On 22 January 2021, the loan was extended for the remainder of the 2020-21 season.

 Hearts

-On 4 May 2021, Stewart signed a pre-contract agreement with Hearts, securing a two year contract.
+On 4 May 2021, Stewart signed a pre-contract agreement with Hearts, securing a two-year contract.
+On 1 July 2023, he was released at the end of this contract.

+In November 2023, he started training with EFL League One club Carlisle United; he was on the verge of signing with an English club for the first time in his career, until a contract issue scuppered the move.

+Partick Thistle

+In January 2024 Stewart signed for Scottish Championship club Partick Thistle on a deal until the end of the season.